 Try to also run the following commands in an elevated command prompt (one line at a time) and see if it fixes the issue.

-SFC is able to automatically scan for corrupted and missing system files, and repair or replace them in Windows 10.
+SFC is able to automatically scan for corrupted and missing system files, and repair or replace them in Windows 11 or Windows 10.

 Dism /Online /Cleanup-Image /RestoreHealth